13 South African universities to consider for teaching qualifications

 From a practical point of view, the “best” university is usually the one that gives you the strongest chance of qualifying on time in a programme you can realistically complete and afford.
 Prestige can matter, but it usually matters less than fit, completion, and employability.

-That is why I would avoid making absolute “best university” claims on a finance-adjacent page like this.
-A safer question is: which institution gives you the highest probability of finishing with a recognised teaching qualification, manageable debt, and a realistic path into work?
+That is why it is safer to avoid making absolute “best university” claims on a finance-adjacent page like this.
+A better question is: which institution gives you the highest probability of finishing with a recognised teaching qualification, manageable debt, and a realistic path into work?

 For many students, that points them toward flexible and practical choices such as UNISA.
 For others, a campus-based route may be a better fit.
 The right answer depends on your study habits, admissions profile, location, and budget.

-Before you borrow privately, check whether NSFAS or a teaching bursary can reduce the amount you need to finance.
+Before you borrow privately, check whether bursary or public funding can reduce the amount you need to finance.
 If there is still a gap, then compare student loan options with the goal of covering essentials only.

 Is the University of the Western Cape (UWC) any good?